-Glutamine cannot be stored in the body for long periods of time, so it is essentially "use it or lose it" kind of supplement.
-However, when taken in higher doses pre and post-workout, glutamine can be beneficial in regards to muscle recovery.
+Glutamine cannot be stored in the body for long periods, so it is essentially a "use it or lose it" kind of supplement.
+However, when taken in higher doses pre and post-workout, glutamine can be beneficial for muscle recovery.

 While less popular among the average athlete, branch chain amino acids (BCAA's) – isoleucine, leucine, and valine – are considered a vital part of supplementation, particularly for athletes in strength-based sports.
-BCAAS are touted for its abilities in building skeletal muscle, which supports a stronger frame and, as a result, muscular strength.
+BCAAS is touted for its ability in building skeletal muscle, which supports a stronger frame and, as a result, muscular strength.

-In addition, BCAAs can preserve muscle mass when eating in a calorie deficit for weight loss purposes.
-By slowing protein breakdown and increasing protein synthesis, BCAAs can ensure you hang on to muscle you have worked so hard to build.
+Also, BCAAs can preserve muscle mass when eating in a calorie deficit for weight loss purposes.
+By slowing protein breakdown and increasing protein synthesis, BCAAs can ensure you hang on to the muscle you have worked so hard to build.

-BCAA supplements are generally dissolved in water and consumed throughout the course of a workout, unlike a traditional protein intake.
+BCAA supplements are generally dissolved in water and consumed throughout a workout, unlike traditional protein intake.